winton/ts-import-transformer/README.md

 ## Purpose

-Sometimes you have TypeScript code that you intend to build for client and server.
+Sometimes you have TypeScript code that you intend to build for both client and server that depends on a package.

-If that code depends on a package, you'll want to change the import to point to a relative path.
+When building for the client, you'll want to change the import to point to a relative path.

 ## Install